 Central San is proud to offer both an intern and summer student program wherein students gain experience working in the field of their choice.
 Our intern and summer student positions offer an opportunity to apply knowledge learned in the classroom to hands-on experience.
-Students will gain knowledge of the employer, industry and career field while gaining valuable work experiences and providing a meaningful service to the community.
+Students will gain knowledge of Central San, the wastewater industry, and careers, while gaining valuable work experiences and providing a meaningful service to the community.

 Central San supports internship programs that provide growth and learning opportunities to students in college.
 Student internships provide students with professional experience in the furtherance of their education and training and are academically oriented for their benefit.
 Work performed by a student intern should bear a relationship to his or her formal academic program or career interest.

 The Human Resources Department will oversee and coordinate the student intern program and recruitment and hiring activities will be delegated to the hiring department/division.